Family Systems Therapy Overview

 7. Sibling position

 This part of the theory posits that a sibling’s position in the birth order impacts their life and how the family functions as a whole.
-Different positions in the order tend to be associated with different personality types.
+Different positions in the family order tend to be associated with different personality types.
 For example, older children tend to be leaders and middle children tend to be peacemakers.

 8. Societal emotional process

 Societal emotional process refers to how society can impact a family system and their emotional lives.
-Bowen treated parents within the criminal justice system and noticed how external influences could affect families, which is where this aspect of the theory comes from.
+Bowen treated parents within the criminal justice system and noticed how external influences could affect families, which is where this aspect of the family systems theory comes from.

-In family systems therapy, participants meet together with a qualified provider to explore and work toward a resolution for the conflicts they've been dealing with.
+In family systems therapy, participants meet together with a qualified provider to explore and work toward a resolution for the family conflicts they've been dealing with.

 In terms of end goal, what is family systems therapy?